-Evaluation: The applicant has identified the location of development areas where stormwater facilities are permitted on the PD Master Plan.
+Evaluation: The applicant has identified the location of development areas where stormwater facilities on the PD Master Plan.
 All stormwater management facilities shall be designed to comply with the regulations of the City of Alachua and Suwannee River Water Management District (SRWMD).
-Stormwater management areas shall not be permitted within Development Area.